 The other set of biology textbooks, which was available on request to evangelical parents, did not include any information on where babies come from, or illustrations of vile filth such as the human body.
 For verily, these fragile lambs of Jesus could not be made to confront something so age inappropriate as penises and vaginas, or the notion that babies come from anywhere other than, I don’t know, Wal-mart.
 So the school system deemed it age appropriate for that entire chunk of the curriculum, as well as the rather essential knowledge contained within it, to remain an unspeakable taboo to those kids.

-rape victim girl, for what it’s worth, was later honoured by the state’s evangelical governor for carrying her baby to term at the age of 13 rather than aborting it.
+incest victim girl, for what it’s worth, was later honoured by the state’s evangelical governor for carrying her baby to term at the age of 13 rather than aborting it.
 That, to the ruling political establishment, was an “age appropriate” thing to do.

 child rapes pregnancies were always written off as just the ways those s***s lived their lives, and never as a kind of age inappropriateness worth spending time on.

-Likewise, the school had a distressingly high teenage marriage rate.
+Likewise – remember, this is redneck America we’re talking about – the school had a distressingly high teenage marriage rate.
 I was the yearbook editor, and had to copyedit a lot of bios written by 16 and 17 year old girls which said “I enjoy spending time with my husband”.
 But girls getting engaged to substantially older men (also known as “predators”) and getting married the week they turned legal wasn’t just “age appropriate” in that community – it was an all-American thing to do.